 - Women with a low yield of eggs during egg retrieval.

-When you are considering ICSI, then you must keep in mind some of the important things related to procedure.
+When you are considering ICSI, then you must keep in mind some of the important things related to the procedure.
+(6)

 - According to the reproductive researchers, it might affect the imprinting process or the subsequent release due to the manipulation of gametes or zygotes.
 While other researchers believe the incidence of birth defects keep occurring is similar to that of natural pregnancy thus, doesn’t create any obstacle in using such procedures.